michelegz/astro-web-indexer/README.md

 - **Smart Session Aggregation:** The exporter intelligently groups exposures into "astro-nights" (from noon to noon), correctly handling sessions that span across midnight.
 - **Calibration Frame Counting:** Automatically counts the number of selected dark, flat, and bias frames and adds them to the session data.

+### 🔬 Smart Frame Finder (SFF)

+Finding the right calibration frames (darks, flats, bias) for your light frames can be tedious.
+The Smart Frame Finder automates this process with a powerful, configurable search engine.

+- **Context-Aware Search:** Start a search directly from a `LIGHT` frame to find matching calibration files.
+The system knows which parameters are relevant for each calibration type (e.g., `EXPTIME` for darks, `FILTER` for flats).
+- **Flexible Rules Engine:** Activate and deactivate search criteria on the fly.
+You can match by `CCD-TEMP`, `BINNING`, `INSTRUME`, and many other FITS headers.
+- **Tolerance Sliders:** Don't need an exact match?
+Use intuitive sliders to define acceptable tolerances for parameters like temperature (`±2°`), date (`±30 days`), or exposure (`±10%`).
+- **Dedicated Interface:** The SFF operates in a dedicated modal window, allowing you to build complex queries, view results, and download a `.zip` archive of the selected frames without leaving the main page.

 ### Duplicate Management

 The indexer includes a powerful suite for identifying and managing duplicate files, ensuring a clean and efficient archive.